Smallbone Deceased: Plot

 Horniman, Birley and Craine are a respectable firm of solicitors, of Lincoln's Inn, London.
 After the firm’s senior partner Abel Horniman dies, a large deed box in his office is opened to reveal a corpse.
-It belongs to Marcus Smallbone, who had been a co-trustee with Mr Horniman of the valuable Ichabod Stokes Trust.
+The body is that of Marcus Smallbone, who had been a co-trustee with Mr Horniman of the valuable Ichabod Stokes Trust.

 Chief Inspector Hazlerigg investigates with the help of Henry Bohun, a newly-qualified solicitor and employee of the firm.
-Bohan has a condition (called in the novel 'parainsomnia') that means he needs less than two hours sleep a night, giving him a great deal of time to help with the investigations.
-Suspicion falls initially on the recently-deceased partner, the theory being that Smallbone had been killed to prevent him from publicly denouncing Abel Horniman’s misuse of the Trust funds.
-Miss Cornel, who had been Mr Horniman’s devoted secretary for over 20 years, helps his solicitor son Bob Horniman take over the Ichabod Stokes Trust work.
+Bohun has a condition (called in the novel 'parainsomnia') that means he needs less than two hours sleep a night, giving him a great deal of time to help with the investigations.
+Suspicion falls initially on the recently deceased partner, the theory being that Smallbone had been killed to prevent him from publicly denouncing Horniman’s misuse of the Trust funds.
+Miss Cornel, who had been Horniman’s devoted secretary for over 20 years, helps his solicitor son Bob Horniman take over the Ichabod Stokes Trust work.
 But when Miss Chittering, one of the secretaries, is strangled, suspicion switches to Bob himself, who is clearly lying about where he was on the day in question.